- You should exercise normal safety precautions in Qatar.

 Under Qatari sponsorship laws for employment, an employee wishing to change from one sponsor (employer) to another must obtain permission from their current sponsor in the form of a “No Objection Certificate” (NOC).
 Without the NOC, an employee must leave Qatar at the end of their employment and may not return for two years.
 Provision of an NOC is discretionary.

+It is an offence to drink alcohol or be drunk in public.
 Driving with a blood alcohol level greater than zero and drinking alcohol outside licensed premises are illegal.
 Penalties include detention, substantial fine, prison sentence and deportation.
+Alcohol is available at licensed hotel restaurants and bars, and expatriates living in Qatar can obtain alcohol on a permit system.

 The penalty for drunkenness and defamation may include corporal punishment if the offenders are Muslims.